JeffersonLab/rf_classifier_random_forest/README.md

 place and not copied from a temporary location.
 This is because the virtual environment contain hardcoded absolute paths to their installation directory.

-**Note: The following steps after "Downloading The Model" must be performed for each installation location.**
+**Note: The following steps after "Downloading Source (Optional)" must be performed for each installation directory.**

-### Download The Model
+### Download Source (Optional)
-Clone the repository and checkout the desired version to a temporary location.
+As the SQAM, the developer should have given you a code tarball to install.
+If not, here is how you would download the latest source from github.
 ```tcsh
 cd /tmp
 git clone https://github.com/JeffersonLab/rf_classifier_random_forest  random_forest_<version>